Academics, Programs, and Opportunities

 Oxford students have many opportunities to participate in artistic presentations in music, theater, visual arts, and dance.
 One-, two-, and four-credit hour courses are available, depending upon the discipline.
 Faculty members direct the arts programs.

 Opportunities are open to all students regardless of potential major or whether or not they are enrolled in arts classes.
-Our students perform in plays, perform in and choreograph dances, sing in the Oxford Chorale, play instruments in chamber ensembles, create musical compositions, and exhibit visual arts.
+Our students perform in plays, perform in and choreograph dances, sing in the Oxford Chorale, play instruments in chamber ensembles and soul bands, create musical compositions, and exhibit visual arts.
 Many Oxford students successfully major or minor in the arts at Emory College, yet most who participate in the arts at Oxford do so to expand their total educational experience.

 Internships